Mohan1387/CYBERRAG/README.md

 ## 🛡️ License

-This project is for educational and research purposes.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.
+© 2025 Mohan Kumar Manivannan